PawseySC/container-workflows/_episodes/01-docker-intro.md

 questions:
 objectives:
 - Learn how to download and run images
 keypoints:
-- You've learned some basic Docker commands for running, downloading, and searching for docker images:
+- You've learned some basic Docker commands for running, downloading, and searching for docker images
 - `docker run` for running images
 - `docker pull` for downloading images
 - `docker search` for searching images